-- Cable TV subscriptions were most frequent in Finland with 0,31 subscriptions per capita in 2018. - Satellite TV subscriptions were most common in Norway where, despite continuous decline, the number was still almost 1 subscription per 100 inhabitants.
-This is significantly higher than in the other countries. - IPTV penetration was highest in Iceland, where there is no cable TV or satellite TV.
-In 2018, there were 0,28 IPTV subscriptions per capita in Iceland.
-IPTV penetration is increasing in all of the Nordic and Baltic countries.
+- Cable TV subscriptions were most frequent in Finland with 0,32 subscriptions per capita in 2019. - Satellite TV subscriptions were most common in Norway where, despite continuous decline, the number was 8 subscription per 100 inhabitants.
+This is significantly higher than in the other countries. - IPTV penetration was highest in Iceland, where there is no satellite TV.
+In 2019, there were 0,25 IPTV subscriptions per capita in Iceland.
 IPTV includes both DSL and fiber platforms. - Digital terrestrial TV penetration was highest in Latvia and Estonia, with 0,06 subscriptions per capita.

-4.1 Number of pay-TV subscriptions per capita 2018
+4.1 Number of pay-TV subscriptions per capita 2019

 In Sweden and Norway, only pay-TV is included in digital terrestrial TV (DTT.
-In Iceland there is no cable or satellite TV and IPTV figures include both pay-TV and free-to-air.
+In Iceland there is no satellite TV and IPTV figures include both pay-TV and free-to-air.
 Data on DTT subscriptions are not available for Iceland.
-Data on satellite TV and DTT subscriptions are not available for Finland.
+In addition to pay-tv cable and IPTV subscriptions, Finnish figures include subscriptions with only free-to-air channels.
+Data for DTT and satellite-tv not available.